 Automated beacons in the higher amateur bands can also be useful adjuncts to propagation watching.
 Beacons are ideal for this purpose because most are designed to transmit 24 hours a day.
-Among the best organized beacon system is one designed by the Northern California DX Foundation.
-Sixteen beacons on five continents transmit in successive one-minute intervals, with the tenth minute silent.
+One of the best organized beacon systems is designed by the Northern California DX Foundation, operating at 14.100, 18.110, 21.150, 24.930 and 28.200 MHz.
+Eleven beacons on five continents transmit in eighteen successive one-minute intervals.
 More on this system, along with a longer list of HF, VHF and UHF beacons, can be found in The ARRL Operating Manual.
 Other interested groups publish updated lists of beacons with call sign, frequency, location, transmitter mode, power, and antenna.
 Beacons often include location as part of their automated message, and many can be located from their call sign.
 Thus, even casual scanning of beacon subbands can be useful.
-Table 21.6 provides the frequencies where beacons useful to HF propagation are most commonly placed.
+Table 20.6 provides the frequencies where beacons useful to HF propagation are most commonly placed.

-Table 21.6 Popular Beacon Frequencies
+Table 20.6 Popular Beacon Frequencies

 Frequencies

 (MHz) Comments

-14.100 Northern California DX Foundation beacons
+14.100, 18.110, Northern California DX Foundation beacons

+21.150, 24.930, 28.200

 28.2-28.3 Several dozen beacons worldwide

-50.0-50.1 Most US beacons are within
+50.0-50.1 Most US beacons are within 50.06-50.08 MHz

-50.06-50.08 MHz

 70.03-70.13 Beacons in England, Ireland, Gibraltar and Cyprus